jamadden/zpt-docs/docs/tal.rst

 This is not a URL, but merely a unique identifier.
 Do not expect a browser to resolve it successfully.

-Zope does not require an XML namespace declaration when creating templates with a content-type of ``text/html``.
-However, it does require an XML namespace declaration for all other content-types.
+Implementations should not require an XML namespace declaration when creating templates with a content-type of ``text/html``.
+However, they should require an XML namespace declaration for all other content-types.

 TAL Statements
 --------------